 During Visit

-- Short survey in waiting area (tablet/kiosk)
+- Short tablet/kiosk survey in the waiting area or at checkout

-- Quick NPS at checkout
+- Quick NPS at checkout (general loyalty / recommendation question)

 Post-Visit (24–72 hours)

-- SMS or email survey
+- SMS or email operational survey

 - Short and focused (3–5 questions)